 Prior his work with the Pawtucket Foundation, he worked as the project manager at Sustainable Racine, in his hometown of Racine, Wisconsin.
 During his time with the organization, Hertzberg successfully coordinated neighborhood improvement programs, a community wide vision session, a 50th Anniversary Sister-Cities celebration, community awards programs, fundraisers and annual community volunteer outings.
 He graduated from the Leadership Racine program in 2005 and was an active board member of the Young Professionals of Racine.

 Hertzberg is an avid soccer fan and enjoys traveling and hiking.
-He lives in Pawtucket with his wife, Carie who is the executive director of Rhode Island Campus Compact and their adorable daughter, Jane.
+He lives in Pawtucket with his wife, Carie who is the executive director of Rhode Island Campus Compact and their adorable children, Jane and Sam.